emaliemcmahon/cogscifi2023/about.md

 ### Missed Class/Quizz Policy

 There will not be makeup quizzes and you do not need to inform me if you are goign to miss class for any reason.
-You can miss up to 3 classes (attend 10 total) and 3 quizzes (take and score at least 75% on 10 quizzes) while still earning a passing grade for the course.
-If you anticipate more protracted/frequent absences or missing work, please contact me and we can discuss alternate arrangements that I will evaluate on a case-by-case basis.
+You can miss up to 3 classes (attend 10 total) and 3 quizzes (take and score at least 75% on 10 quizzes) and still earn a passing grade for the course.
+If you anticipate more protracted/frequent absences or missing work, please contact me, and we can discuss alternate arrangements that I will evaluate on a case-by-case basis.

 ## Readings

 The course website will link to many of the readings, but for copyright reasons will not directly post most of the course readings.
-All of the assignments have been registered with the library, and with the exception of the novellas, are availble through [eReserves](https://ares.library.jhu.edu/shib/) and also in the "eReserves" tab on the course Canvas site.
+All of the assignments have been registered with the library, and with the exception of the novellas, are availble through [eReserves](https://ares.library.jhu.edu/shib/) and also in the "eReserves" tab on the [course Canvas](https://jhu.instructure.com/courses/38642) site.
 The movies and TV episode are also available through eReserves.

 There is are two novellas assigned for the course that can be purchased through Barnes and Noble Johns Hopkins.
 I would encourage you to either buy the book from one of Baltimore's terrific local bookstores like [Atomic Books](https://atomicbooks.com), [Greedy Reads](https://greedyreads.com), or [Ivy Bookshop](https://www.theivybookshop.com) or borrow it from the library.
-Enoch Pratt Free Public Library, Baltimore's public library, has some physical, ebook, and audiobook copies.
+[Enoch Pratt Free Library](https://www.prattlibrary.org), Baltimore's public library, has some physical, ebook, and audiobook copies.

 ## Diversity in readings